PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 What is a Perm Audit?

-As you likely know, a PERM labor certificate is one of the primary steps in the employment-based green card process and likewise, the path to citizenship.
+A PERM labor certificate is one of the primary steps in the employment-based green card process, and likewise, the path to citizenship.
 One of the requirements of the certification is for employers and foreign workers to meet a set of eligibility criteria.

 PERM Audit Denial Rate

-The average PERM denial rate is about 40%.
-Approximately 30% of petitions will be audited in general.
+The average denial rate for a PERM after audit is about 40%.
 So what happens after a PERM denial?
 After it has been issued by the Department of Labor, your employer has 30 days to take one of two actions.
 They can either request a reconsideration of the decision by the officer OR request a review by the Board of Alien Labor Certification Appeals (BALCA).

 Learn more about PERM Denial After Audit.